lamtran21/Data-Analytics-Senior-Research/README.md

 random_forest.py: reads in facial_attributes.csv and run linear regression + random forest model

-.jpg files are visualization to be included in the report.
+_49 files are files to read in 49 publication-friendly images (images that could be shown to the public as the 2,222 images in the training set cannot be) and produce Figure 1 in the report.
+Codes in the _49 files are similar to the main files.

 ## Reference